rust-lang/rust/doc/rust.md

 the language: possible features that can be combined or omitted.
 We aim to keep the size and complexity of the language under control.

-> **Note:** This manual is very out of date.
-The best source of Rust
-> documentation is currently the tutorial.

 > **Note:** The grammar for Rust given in this document is rough and
 > very incomplete; only a modest number of sections have accompanying grammar
 > rules.
 Formalizing the grammar accepted by the Rust parser is ongoing work,